pietroppeter/pietroppeter/README.md

 I like code💻 and math🧮, algorithms🤖 and APIs🐝, natural💬 and programming⌨️ languages.

 I code mostly in Python🐍 and [Nim](https://nim-lang.org)👑, but I enjoy learning about languages in general.
+And learning in general I guess 🤓.

 Nim is what actually made me start to play the open source game ❤️ and I try to help the community.